 In between his pair of stints at UAB, he worked in minor-league baseball as the Class-AA Birmingham Barons’ Director of Media Relations from 1993-96, which included the 1994 season when basketball star Michael Jordan played for the club.

 In addition to his work with the Bahamas Bowl, he is the Director of Communications for the Pro Football Writers of America (PFWA), the organization of writers who cover the NFL on a daily basis.
 He also works in television production roles at college and pro sports events.

 A Baltimore native, he graduated from Loyola College in 1987 and earned a master’s degree from UAB in 1991.

 Pika resides in Northeast Georgia with his wife, Kate.

-Tom Snyder, UCF’s associate athletics director for facilities and event operations, serves as the Director of Game Operations for the Bahamas Bowl.
+Tom Snyder, an award-winning facilities and events manager, serves as the Director of Game Operations for the Bahamas Bowl.

 In his role, Snyder is in charge of all game operations at Thomas A. Robinson National Stadium, including overseeing the event’s logistics and game operations staff and supervising the setup of the stadium areas, game field and the adjacent practice fields for the event and participating teams during bowl week.

-Snyder is no stranger to the Bahamas as he has been the director of game operations since 2010 for the annual Battle 4 Atlantis men’s basketball tournament, which takes place during Thanksgiving week at the Atlantis resort in Nassau.
+Snyder is no stranger to the Bahamas as he has been the director of game operations since 2010 for the annual Battle 4 Atlantis men’s basketball tournament, which takes place during Thanksgiving week at the Atlantis Paradise Island resort in Nassau.